aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `days` - (Optional, Type: int) Specifies the number of days after object creation when the specific rule action takes effect.

 `NOTE`: One and only one of "date" and "days" can be specified in one expiration configuration.

+#### Block transitions

+The lifecycle_rule transitions object supports the following:

+* `created_before_date` - (Optional) Specifies the time before which the rules take effect.
+The date must conform to the ISO8601 format and always be UTC 00:00.
+For example: 2002-10-11T00:00:00.000Z indicates that objects updated before 2002-10-11T00:00:00.000Z are deleted or converted to another storage class, and objects updated after this time (including this time) are not deleted or converted.
+* `days` - (Optional, Type: int) Specifies the number of days after object creation when the specific rule action takes effect.
+* `storage_class` - (Required) Specifies the storage class that objects that conform to the rule are converted into.
+The storage class of the objects in a bucket of the IA storage class can be converted into Archive but cannot be converted into Standard.
+Values: `IA`, `Archive`, `Standard`.

+`NOTE`: One and only one of "created_before_date" and "days" can be specified in one transition configuration.

 #### Block server-side encryption rule